Hryhoriy Surkis: Criminal investigations

-On 19 March 2019 a criminal proceeding №12018110200001859 against former president of the Football Federation of Ukraine Hryhorii Surkis has been registered in the Single pre-trial investigations register.
+On 19 March 2019 a criminal proceeding No.12018110200001859 against former president of the Football Federation of Ukraine Hryhorii Surkis has been registered in the Single pre-trial investigations register.
 He is suspected of misappropriation, embezzlement or conversion or property by malversation in especially gross amount, or by an organized group, i.e. Article 191, p.
 5 of the Criminal code of Ukraine.

 The criminal proceeding also concerns building of an educational and training base for national teams in the village of Horenychi near Kyiv.
 In 2003 former president of the FFU Hruhorii Surkis along with FFU vice-president Oleksandr Bandurko announced the beginning of construction works at the new sports base site.
 An arena and 10 fully equipped football fields should have been built at the area of 40 hectares.

 The money to finance construction was collected from Ukrainian clubs, which were receiving the "solidarity payments" from the UEFA starting from season 2000/2001 till season 2003/2004.

 UAH 12 million (EUR 2 million according to 2003 currency exchange rate) have been allocated to finance the construction works in Horenychi.
 The sports base hasn't been built.